CAG slams Bihar govt for failing to utilise funds under 'Namami Gange' programme | Law-Order

 - India

-Slamming the Bihar government for leaving unutilized a major portion of the funds sanctioned for strengthening the sewerage infrastructure in Patna, under the Centre's 'Namami Gange' program, the Comptroller and Auditor General (CAG) said the project was running behind schedule.
+Slamming the Bihar government for leaving unutilised a major portion of the funds sanctioned for strengthening the sewerage system in Patna, under the Centre's 'Namami Gange' programme, the Comptroller and Auditor General (CAG) said the project was running behind schedule.

-Around Rs 684 crore, meant to be used under the scheme in a span of four financial years, was left untouched by the Bihar State Ganga River Conservation and Programme Management Society (BGCMS), according to a CAG report that was recently tabled in the Bihar Assembly.
+As much as Rs 683 crore, meant to be used under the scheme in a span of four years, was left untouched by the Bihar State Ganga River Conservation and Programme Management Society (BGCMS), according to a CAG report that was recently tabled in the Bihar Assembly.

-''Audit observed that only 16 to 50 percent of funds were being utilized (annually) during the period 2016-17 to 2019-20.
-The National Mission for Clean Ganga (NMCG) without ensuring the utilization of previous installments released funds for the next installments and as a result, a huge fund of Rs 683.10 remained parked in the savings bank account of BGCMS,'' the report said.
+''Audit observed that only 16 to 50 per cent funds were being utilised (annually) during the period 2016-17 to 2019-20.
+The National Mission for Clean Ganga (NMCG) without ensuring the utilisation of previous installments released funds for next installments and as a result a huge fund of Rs 683.10 remained parked in the savings bank account of BGCMS,'' the report said.

-It also pointed out that the drainage system of Patna, the second-largest urban center in eastern India after Kolkata, was laid about 200 years ago and was in bad shape at present.
+It also pointed out that the drainage system of Patna, the second largest urban centre in eastern India after Kolkata, was laid about 200 years ago and was in bad shape at present.

 ''Due to lack of sewerage infrastructure in Bihar (including Patna), the maximum Total Coliform (TC) and Faecal Coliform (FC) which was measured up to the level of 9000 mpn/100 ml and 3100 mpn/100 ml in 2016-17 respectively has increased up to 160,000 MPN/100 ML (for both TC and FC) in 2019-20.
-This shows the gradual deterioration in water quality during the period,'' the audit report noted.
+This shows that water quality deteriorated during the period,'' the audit report noted.

-The project executing agency, Bihar Urban Infrastructure Development Corporation Ltd (BUIDCO), has also failed to adhere to the stipulated timeline for completion of works, it added.
+The project executing agency, Bihar Urban Infrastructure Development Corporation Ltd (BUIDCO), has also failed to adhere to the stipulated time line for completion of work, it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)